About Andaman and Nicobar Islands

 Andaman and Nicobar Islands has only one Lok Sabha constituency which represents the entire Union Territory.
 The UT has participated in 11 Lok Sabha elections, out of which nine are won by the Indian national Congress and two by BJP.
 It again attended the 2014 Lok Sabha elections where elections were held on April 10, 2014.
 With majority of Congress' victory and BJP being the last winner in 2009 elections, it was unpredictable that which party will win this time in the elections from the UT.

-Major Political Parties of Andaman and Nicobar Islands
+Election History of Andaman and Nicobar Islands

 Demographics of Andaman and Nicobar Islands